Lynn, Massachusetts Therapists

 Mental Health Resources in Lynn

-The counselors who work with Lynn residents have experience in a wide range of issues including stress, anxiety, trauma and abuse, relationship issues, family conflicts, grief, anger management and chronic illness.
-They can also help individuals who are going through depression or addiction, as well as those who are managing bipolar, OCD, ADHD and more.
+The counselors who work with Lynn residents have experience with a wide range of issues including stress, anxiety, trauma and abuse, relationship issues, family conflicts, grief, anger management, and chronic illness.
+They can also help individuals who are going through depression or addiction, as well as those who are managing bipolar, OCD, ADHD, and more.

 The Challenge of Finding a Suitable Therapist in Lynn

 The state may have strong access to health care, but many residents in Lynn are still underserved.
 The large low-income, minority, and immigrant populations are likely to have difficulty accessing mental health services.

 Some non-profits and community organizations offer free and sliding-scale services.
 Even a free support group can sometimes provide help, especially for those who are struggling with addictions, when no other services are available.